Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

 Arbitrary GKP states (other than Pauli eigenstates) can be prepared using the gate-teleportation circuit discussed in Sec.~\ref{ssec:piecewise-teleportation}.

-\textbf{Discussion} We show a comparison of our scheme against two different GKP preparation methods~\cite{eickbusch2022fast,royer2020stabilization,de2022error} in Fig.~\ref{fig:GKP-prep}(b,c).
-We find that our scheme is twice as fast compared to the stabilisation scheme \emph{small-big-small}~\cite{royer2020stabilization,de2022error}, described later in detail in Sec.~\ref{sec:GKP}.
-Moreover, our circuit depth and fidelity (see table~\ref{tab:GKP-prep-circuit-depth} and Fig.~\ref{fig:GKP-prep}) are on par with the optimized E\textrm{CD} circuits in~\cite{eickbusch2022fast}.
-Importantly, our scheme gives us a way to make the scheme tolerant to circuit errors and achieve higher fidelity in the presence of faults, impossible for the long numerically optimised circuits in~\cite{eickbusch2022fast}.
+\textbf{Discussion} We show a comparison of our scheme against two different GKP preparation methods~\cite{eickbusch2022fast,royer2020stabilization,de2022error} in Figs.~\ref{fig:GKP-prep}(b,c).
+We find that our scheme is twice as fast as the stabilization scheme \emph{small-big-small}~\cite{royer2020stabilization,de2022error}, described later in detail in Sec.~\ref{sec:GKP}.
+Moreover, our circuit depth and fidelity (see table~\ref{tab:GKP-prep-circuit-depth} and Fig.~(\ref{fig:GKP-prep})) are on par with the optimized E\textrm{CD} circuits in~\cite{eickbusch2022fast}, used in recent experiments.
+Importantly, our scheme yields a natural method to make the scheme tolerant to circuit errors and achieve higher fidelity in the presence of faults.
 After each $\mathcal{C}_k$, in the absence of errors, the qubit is in a known pure state untangled from the oscillator with a very high probability ($>0.99$) as indicated by the low failure probability in Fig.~\ref{fig:GKP-prep}(c).
 At this point, GKP states can be post-selected, given the qubit is found in the desired state.
 Thus, we can also keep qubit errors in check with this scheme.

 Moreover, in Ref.~\cite{hastrup2021measurement}, the authors propose to prepare GKP states using the same pattern of alternating conditional displacements and momentum boosts.
 However, due to the lack of a non-Abelian QSP pulse, in this case, the qubit needs to be unentangled using numerical schemes.
-Our scheme uses smaller displacements at each step, inducing less ancilla errors, and potentially allows for mid-circuit error detection.
+Our scheme uses smaller displacements at each step, inducing fewer ancilla errors, and potentially allows for mid-circuit error detection.